Blog

 Once the batch is ready, harvest the kombucha and add any flavours you want.

-Can I cut my SCOBY in half?
+Can I cut my kombucha SCOBY in half?

 Theoretically, half of a SCOBY will still ferment the sweet tea into kombucha.
 However, if you are going to cut the SCOBY please do not use metal, and please avoid contaminating the SCOBY with other bacterial strains.